matn7/Google-Platform-Notes/gcp/ComputeEnginePracticeTest.md

 **Question 46: Which command will delete an instance named ch06-instance-3?**

-- `gcloud compute delete ch06-instance-3`
+- `gcloud compute delete ch06-instance-3`.
-- :white_check_mark: **`gcloud compute instances delete ch06-instance-3`**
+- :white_check_mark: **`gcloud compute instances delete ch06-instance-3`**.
-- `gcloud compute instance stop ch06-instance-3`
+- `gcloud compute instance stop ch06-instance-3`.
-- `gcloud compute inetances delete instance=ch06-instance-3`
+- `gcloud compute inetances delete instance=ch06-instance-3`.

 ```
-The command to delete an instance is gcloud compute instances delete followed by the name of the instance.
+The command to delete an instance is "gcloud compute instances delete" followed by the name of the instance.
-Note : stop command stops but does not delete the instance.
+Note: "stop" command stops but does not delete the instance.
 ```

 **Question 47: You have an application that uses a Pub/Sub message queue to maintain a list of tasks that are to be